buildplan/docker/Headscale/README.md

   traefik:
     # Use a specific, stable version
-    image: traefik:v3.1.1 # Or v3.3.4 if confirmed stable for you
+    image: traefik:v3.1.4 # Latest at the time of writing.
     pull_policy: always
     container_name: traefik
     restart: unless-stopped